sammce/fleeting.nvim/README.md

 ## Installation

-Requires neovim, and a package manager of your choice.
+Requires neovim, and a plugin manager of your choice.

 Using [lazy](https://github.com/folke/lazy.nvim):